Imprint

 Character Design

 Characters began as 2D concept art and were later modelled, rigged and animated in Blender.
+Various proportions were experimented with - I sought a simple, sympathetic design that players could 'imprint' themselves upon.
 Their noisy transparent surface was created with Unity's shadergraph:

 Interaction & Design